Stochastic inflation as an open quantum system

 We emphasize that our analysis, particularly the generalization to global dS, initiates a program to find Lindblad equations in quantum gravity, generalizing WdW equation.
 This may offer new insights into the measure problem in eternal inflation \cite{Guth:2007ng,Winitzki:2006rn}.

-\textit{Acknowledgments--} We are grateful to David Simmons-Duffin, Victor Gorbenko, Aidan Herderschee, Victor Ivo, Juan Maldacena, Jajie Mei, Sebastian Mizera, Shinsei Ryu, Piotr Tourkine, and Zihan Zhou for useful discussions.
+\textit{Acknowledgments--} We are grateful to Thomas Colas, Sebastián Céspedes, Lennard Dufner, Victor Gorbenko, Aidan Herderschee, Victor Ivo, Juan Maldacena, Jajie Mei, Sebastian Mizera, Enrico Pajer, Shinsei Ryu, David Simmons-Duffin, Piotr Tourkine, and Zihan Zhou for useful discussions.
 We are also grateful to Simon Caron‑Huot, Cheng Shang, and Junsei Tokuda for their valuable comments and suggestions on the draft.
 The work of Y.Z.L is supported in part by the US National Science Foundation under Grant No. PHY- 2209997, and in part by Simons Foundation grant No. 917464.

 \widetext